Passivity (engineering): Passive filter

-They are commonly used in speaker crossover design (due to the moderately large voltages and currents, and the lack of easy access to a power supply), filters in power distribution networks (due to the large voltages and currents), power supply bypassing (due to low cost, and in some cases, power requirements), as well as a variety of discrete and home brew circuits (for low-cost and simplicity).
+They are commonly used in speaker crossover design (due to the moderately large voltages and currents, and the lack of easy access to a power supply), filters in electric power distribution networks (due to the large voltages and currents), power supply bypassing (due to low cost, and in some cases, power requirements), as well as a variety of discrete and home brew circuits (for low-cost and simplicity).
 Passive filters are uncommon in monolithic integrated circuit design, where active devices are inexpensive compared to resistors and capacitors, and inductors are prohibitively expensive.
 Passive filters are still found, however, in hybrid integrated circuits.
 Indeed, it may be the desire to incorporate a passive filter that leads the designer to use the hybrid format.

 Energic and non-energic passive circuit elements

 Passive circuit elements may be divided into energic and non-energic kinds.
 When current passes through it, an energic passive circuit element converts some of the energy supplied to it into heat.
 It is dissipative.
 When current passes through it, a non-energic passive circuit element converts none of the energy supplied to it into heat.
 It is non-dissipative.
 Resistors are energic.
 Ideal capacitors, inductors, transformers, and gyrators are non-energic.